Registered by the International Yoga Federation and the European Yoga Alliance

 yoga classes in a methodical way.
 The emphasis will be on understanding the consciousness as well as the body

-and on how the consciousness can be transformed through different aspects of yoga practice.
+and on learning how the consciousness can be transformed through different aspects of yoga practice.

 During the yoga teacher training course the work will gradually help to develop more clarity in your thinking,